sarahforzley/universal-docs/automation/schedules.md

 # Schedules

-Schedules can be assigned to scripts and allow you to define frequency and other parameters for a script such as run as credentials.
+Assign schedules to scripts to define frequency and other parameters for a script, such as run as credentials.

 {% hint style="info" %}
 Schedules are stored in the `schedules.ps1` configuration file.